-Campaigning and distribution of literature is normally restricted to the College Center and must follow the "Use of Tables or Displays" guidelines, and speeches are subject to the "Speakers Policy," both in the Policies section of this handbook/datebook.
+Campaigning and distribution of literature is normally restricted to the College Center and the Building J lobby and must follow the "Use of Tables or Displays" guidelines, and speeches are subject to the "Speakers Policy," both in the Policies section of this handbook/datebook.
 No direct solicitation of funds or distribution of campaign fund raising literature is permitted on College premises.
 Permission to appear at the campus does not imply College endorsement of a candidate or an issue.